 Overnight accommodations can be provided for youth coming from a greater driving distance.

-Registration closes 2 weeks prior to the retreat
+All retreats are in-person.
+Registration closes 2 weeks prior to the retreat.

 Parish Groups: